discretize/discretize-guides/builds/ranger/condi-soulbeast/index.md

 ### **Skills**

 **<Skill name="Sharpening Stone"/> -** Used for some additional <Condition name="Bleeding"/> at the start of the fight.
-If you use a second time while ou still have charges left, the original charges will be overwritten.
+If you use a second time while you still have charges left, the original charges will be overwritten.

 **<Skill name="Sharpen Spines"/> -** Can be precasted by merging with Bristleback for extra bleeding at the start of the fight.
 This stacks in intensity so you can use the skill after taking the mistlock giving you 10 stacks of <Condition name="Bleeding"/>.